asasmesquita/asasmesquita/README.md

 - 👋 Hi, I’m @asasmesquita
-- 👀 I’m interested in web developement, C#, knowledge representation and databases.
+- 👀 I’m interested in web developement, C#, knowledge representation, AI and databases.
 - 🌱 I’m always learning.
 - 💞️ I’m looking to collaborate on small projects related to information collection and processing systems.
 - 📫 How to reach me 1e9pql1c7@mozmail.com